testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-test-steps/actions-and-options-manual/step-settings.md

 ---

-In Testsigma, you can control how each test step behaves in your test cases by using test step settings.
-These settings allow you to decide how your test cases run and show results.
-You can also use them to set step conditions and attempt them again if required.
+Controlling the behavior of each test step can be important to enhance your test coverage.
+Test Step Settings in Testsigma helps you decide how test cases run and show their results.
+With these settings, you can define step conditions, determine actions to take when test steps fail, set no of retries if necessary, and more.
+This enhanced control over the test step also improves the reliability of test results.

 ---